SurpriseDog/WordTree/Readme.md

 You won't be able to input non-ascii characters like **言葉** in powershell, until you change the font to "MS Gothic".
 [Instructions here.](https://learn.microsoft.com/en-us/troubleshoot/windows-server/system-management-components/powershell-console-characters-garbled-for-cjk-languages)

-Note: I have only thoroughly tested this on Linux.
-If it breaks on Windows or Mac, give me the error output and I'll try to fix it.

-**Mac Instructions**
-Simply run `python3 wordtree.py`
-  - If you haven't installed python3 yet, mac will prompt you to install it.

 ## Usage: